dotnet/docs/docs/core/deploying/single-file/overview.md

    </PropertyGroup>
     ```

-1. Publish the app as for a specific runtime identifier using `dotnet publish -r <RID>`
+1. Publish the app for a specific runtime identifier using `dotnet publish -r <RID>`

    The following example publishes the app for Windows as a self-contained single file application.